VIEKASH2001/CADSketchNet/README.md

 **Dataset_B.7z** - The hand-drawn sketch data of the CADSketchNet-B dataset

-*Thanks are due to the many volunteers who have contributed to the dataset.*
+*Thanks are due to the many volunteers who have contributed to the dataset*